 "Magic.
 I was trapped in the portal I fell into.
 They figured out a way to bring me back."

 Just the thought of Darla made Buffy jealous.
-Angel had told her as they sat by her mother's grave how his sire had come back to life a human, how he had tried to save her.
+Angel had told her as they sat by her mother's grave how his sire had come back to life a human, how he'd tried to save her.
 Buffy could remember the sorrow in his voice when he told her how he couldn't stop Drusilla from turning Darla again.
-There had been something more, something he wasn't saying.
+There'd been something more, something he wasn't saying.

-"Yeah, well resurrection still isn't your everyday occurrence," she teased.
+"Yeah, well, resurrection still isn't your everyday occurrence," she said, trying to recapture the way she used to tease him.

 "I know.
-Nothing has changed but everything's different.
+Nothing's changed but everything's different.
 I felt the same way."

-"Oh I'm sure he gets plenty of that kind of action with Faith," she said sarcastically.
+"Oh, I'm sure he gets plenty of that kind of action with Faith," she said as sarcastically as she could, hoping Giles wasn't listening from the hall.

 Buffy felt guilty.
-She shouldn't have said that.
+She shouldn't have said that—not after how nice Giles was being.
 She tried to backtrack.
 "I mean as his new slayer and all."

 "Wouldn't have seen that.
 But she's changed a lot since you saw her last."